aakhmerov/nio-test/README.md

 The main goal of the project\repository is to figure out how async processing is affecting REST services requests.
 Comparison of 2 approaches is taken as a
 base:
-  * Jersey based implmentation with AsyncAnswer usage
+  * Jersey based implementation with AsyncAnswer usage
   * Spring WebFlux based implementation

 Theoretically both rely on Servlet 3.1 implementation and should perform similarly.